sayali72/DBProject/README.md

-# DBProject for e-commerce website
+# DBProject for an e-commerce website

 A new dot name company has decided to launch their new e-commerce website.
 The company has hired you as a database specialist to design and develop a database system to support the online shopping business.
 After several interviews with stakeholder you come up with following tables.